vpinball/pinmame/src/p2k/README.md

 CMOS and the PLX EEPROM persist through PinMAME's normal NVRAM file.
 The update flash deliberately does not: it belongs to the set, and an 8 MB NVRAM file would take precedence over it - a machine would keep booting the version it was first started with even after selecting another driver.

+#### Dating new sets: four dates, and only one is a build time

+Every set here can be dated four different ways and they routinely disagree.
+In order of how much they are worth:

+1. **The boot data's build stamp**, an ASCII timestamp at offset 0 of `bootdata.rom`.
+This is the real one, and it is what the set years in the table above come from.
+2. **The package filename**, `pin2000_<game>_<ver>_MMDDYYYY_...`.
+This is when somebody *packaged* it, which can be years after the build - `swep1_160` is packaged `02012013` and built 2006-04-23, off by 2476 days, and the `07252000` Episode I 1.50 package holds files built 2003-09-22.
+Never date a set by its filename.
+3. **The game image's stamp**, at offset 0x0c of `game.rom`.
+Useless for dating the aftermarket builds, because they do not restamp: all five RFM 1.9x builds carry `Tue Nov 21 11:33:08 2017`, and the 06 Apr 2019 RFM 2.10 carries the 10 Jan one.
+It *is* useful for something else, below.
+4. **The version the machine prints.** Lossy: the header stores major and minor separately and `"Software version: %d.%d"` prints the minor as a plain number, so 1.90, 1.91 and 1.95 all display `1.9`, 1.60 displays `1.6`, and `rfm_010` displays `0.1`.

+**The `game.rom` clock is not a clock.** In every official release the mm:ss of that stamp is the version number (below), so it cannot also be a build time - and in the pre-production sets it is constant across builds days apart (`03:28` for both 0.7x, `06:24` for all four 0.8x) while the hour and date move.
+Whatever writes that field, it is not `ctime()` in any of these images, so do not read a minute-level time off it.
+The **boot data** stamp is the real clock: its mm:ss is scattered with no pattern in official and unofficial sets alike, which is why the set years come from there.

+**The version-in-the-timestamp convention.** Williams encoded the version number into the *time* field of both stamps, as `<major>:<minor>` - so XINA 1.19's banner reads `1.19 - Mon Sep 22 07:01:19 2003`, and official Episode I 1.40's game image reads `Tue Jul 25 01:40:00 2000`.
+The date part is real; the clock part is not a clock.
+This splits the whole collection cleanly and is worth knowing, because it is an independent check on who built a given image:

+* Every official XINA, 1.02 through 1.21, follows it. **No** XINA from 1.22 on does - the aftermarket kept 1.21's `01:21` for a while (1.22 and 1.31 both carry it) and then stopped bothering, which is also why a XINA version number alone does not identify a build: 1.22 appears with three different timestamps here, 1.31 with two, 1.36 with two.
+* Every official game image follows it - RFM 1.20 to 1.60, Episode I 1.00 to 1.50 - **and so do
+  RFM 1.70, RFM 1.80 and Episode I 1.60**, which are Tom Uban's.
+Nothing else does: not one aftermarket build, and not the 0.7x/0.8x pre-production ones, which pre-date the convention.

+  That last point is worth its weight: those three carry on using Williams' own internal build convention, which no other unofficial build does.
+It is independent support for the attribution to the original programmers, alongside RFM 1.80 and SWEP1 1.60's boot data being built 52 seconds apart.

 #### The r2 boot ROMs